Language selection

 • They have a new online “friend” or network they seem infatuated with and/or scared of

-• They are receiving anonymous gifts: items delivered to your home, currency, gaming currency or other virtual items
+• They are receiving anonymous gifts (items delivered to your home, cryptocurrency, gaming currency, or other virtual items)

-• They are going through more bandages, or showing evidence of cuts, carvings on their skin, stab wounds and more
+• They are going through more bandages, or showing evidence of cuts or carvings on their skin

-• They are more quiet than usual and uncharacteristically withdrawn
+• They are quieter than usual or uncharacteristically withdrawn

 • They are excessively moody and on edge